kevinxie06/Automated-HTS-Analysis-for-Drug-Discovery/README.md

 ## Overview
 The process of drug discovery via high-throughput screening (HTS) is *lengthy* and *resource-intensive*.

-For example, for the **Rapafucin** library of macrocyles, there exists over **250,000 compounds** that researchers must *manually* analyze to identify potential new medicines that can safety hit intracellular targets and cure diseases.
+For example, many chemical libraries have **hundreds of thousands of compounds** that researchers must *manually* analyze to identify potential new medicines that can safety hit intracellular targets and cure diseases.

 **To address this**, I developed a Python program that **automatically processes high-throughput screening results and identifies the most effective drug candidates**.

 The goal of this project is to **accelerate drug discovery**, ultimately **enhancing medicines** and **improving patient outcomes**.

 ## Data Description
 This section provides an overview of the data used for the project.
-Sample data can be found in the [Data Folder](https://github.com/kevinxie06/Data-Analysis-Project/blob/main/Data/IL-2%20CBLB%20Jurkat%20HTS%20Jurkat%20Pharmaron%20Array%2020uM.xlsx).

 - **Excel Sheet Input**: All HTS results were stored in an Excel sheet.